apache/inlong-website/docs/modules/dataproxy-sdk/architecture.md

 ### Synchronous batch function

-    public SendResult sendMessage(List<byte[]> bodyList, String bid, String tid, long dt, long timeout, TimeUnit timeUnit)
+    public SendResult sendMessage(List<byte[]> bodyList, String groupId, String streamId, long dt, long timeout, TimeUnit timeUnit)

     Parameter Description

     bodyListIt is a collection of multiple pieces of data that users need to send.
-The total length is recommended to be less than 512k. bid represents the service id, and tid represents the interface id. dt represents the time stamp of the data, accurate to the millisecond level.
+The total length is recommended to be less than 512k. groupId represents the service id, and streamId represents the interface id. dt represents the time stamp of the data, accurate to the millisecond level.
 It can also be set to 0 directly, and the api will get the current time as its timestamp in the background. timeout & timeUnit: These two parameters are used to set the timeout time for sending data, and it is generally recommended to set it to 20s.

 ### Synchronize a single function

-    public SendResult sendMessage(byte[] body, String bid, String tid, long dt, long timeout, TimeUnit timeUnit)
+    public SendResult sendMessage(byte[] body, String groupId, String streamId, long dt, long timeout, TimeUnit timeUnit)

     Parameter Description